Charbeneau/api_to_s3_etl/prefect/README.md

 prefect server start
 ```

-3. View the UI by visiting [http://localhost:8080](http://localhost:8080).

-Please note that executing flows from the server requires at least one Prefect Agent to be running.
+3. Open a new terminal, hop in the prefect_env virtual environment, and start the Prefect Agent.
 ```
 prefect agent start
 ```

-4. Go to the UI and create a MapReduce project.
+4. View the UI by visiting [http://localhost:8080](http://localhost:8080).

-5. Run the following.
+5. In the UI, create a new "MapReduce" project.

+6. Again, open a new terminal, enter in the prefect_env virtual environment, and run the following.
 ```
 python local_mapreduce.py
 ```

-6. Go back to the UI, and click Run or something.
+7. Go back to the UI, and click "QUICK RUN" in the upper right.